spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-setup.md

 ### Step 2: Clone the GDK for Unreal's Example Project repository

+>If you have already cloned and set up the GDK for Unreal's Example Project, on or after 2019-08-01, as part of the GDK's [Get started gude]({{urlRoot}}/content/get-started/example-project/exampleproject-intro), you don't need to clone and set up it up again.

-Clone the Unreal GDK Example Project repository and checkout the tutorial branch using one of the following commands:
+Clone the GDK for Unreal's Example Project repository and checkout the tutorial branch using one of the following commands:

 |          |      |
 | -------- | ---- |